redhat-cop/pipeline-library/test/org/redhatcop/util/README.md

 ## Steps to test

 1. Must create a rocketchat incoming webhook integration
-2. Must create a secret containing the URL parts, like this:
+2. Update files/rocketchat-secret.yml to match the webhook integration you created.
+The secret should look like:
     ```
     apiVersion: v1
     kind: Secret